sos-berlin/js7/jobscheduler-docker/README.md

     cd jobscheduler-docker

     # Unpack bootstrap script `build/bin/prepare`
-    tar xzf .../jobscheduler/jobscheduler-docker/target/universal/jobscheduler-docker-(version).tgz build/bin/prepare
+    tar xzf .../jobscheduler/jobscheduler-docker/target/universal/jobscheduler-docker-(version).tgz \
+      build/bin/prepare

-    # Only in case there is a previously pulled base image we want to update
+    # In case there is a previously pulled base image we want to update
     docker pull openjdk:8-jre-alpine

     # Prepare and build Docker image and containers.
-Also if JobScheduler has been updated.
+    # Restart here if JobScheduler has been updated.
     # -dev= denotes the root directory of the sbt-built Git repository "jobscheduler".
     # (You may preset the environment variable JOBSCHEDULER_DEV.)
     build/bin/prepare -dev=.../jobscheduler